iCliniq Logo

 Introduction:

 For the tongue to do all its functions, it should be able to reach every part of the mouth.
 This full range of motion helps you to speak by making different sounds.
 It also helps in swallowing and sweeping away the food particles sticking in the mouth and helps keep the mouth clean.
-In this condition, known as "tongue-tie," the tongue is literally tied to the floor of the mouth, restricting speech, eating, and other activities involving a range of motion.
-Tongue-tie is a common condition seen in around five percent of all newborns, and it is three times more common among boys than girls.
+In this condition, known as "tongue-tie," the tongue is tied to the floor of the mouth, restricting speech, eating, and other activities involving a range of motion.
+Tongue-tie is a common condition seen in around five percent of all newborns, three times more common among boys than girls.

 What Is Tongue-Tie?